daximillian/mid-course-project/README.md

 ## To run the Jenkins playbook:
 - logon to Jenkins master on port 8080 (u/p admin)
 - add dockerhub credentials with the id "dockerhub.daximillian"
-- add git credentials.
+- add git credentials (not a must).
+- add slack credentials (using secret text) from Manage Jenkins->Configure System.
+Make sure to point to an appropriate channel.
+- On your copy of the phonebook repo, setup Git Webhook on push everns, using the Jenkins IP as follows: http://<jenkins_master_ip>:8080/github-webhook/
 - configure node to work with existing ubuntu credentials and no non-verifying host strategy
-- create pipeline from scm, choose git, give it the https://github.com/daximillian/phonebook.git repo and your git credentials, and set it up to be triggered by git push.
-Then set up a webhook in GitHub on your copy of the phonebook repo.
+- create pipeline from scm, choose git, give it the https://github.com/daximillian/phonebook.git repo and your git credentials, and set it up to be triggered by GitHub webhook SCM polling.
-- run the build job.
+- run the build job (first run must be manual.
+Later runs can be manual or triggered by git push to the phonebook repo).
 - After successful completion wait a minute or two for the LoadBalancer to finish provisioning.
+You will get a slack notification with the app url.
-You can ssh to the Jenkins node using the VPC-demo-key.pem, then `export KUBECONFIG=<path_to_the_kubeconfig_opsSchool-eks_file>` and run `kubectl get svc` to get the address of the loadbalancer.
+You can ssh to the Jenkins node using the VPC-demo-key.pem, then `export KUBECONFIG=<path_to_the_kubeconfig_opsSchool-eks_file>` and run
+`kubectl get svc phonebook-lb -o jsonpath="{.status.loadBalancer.ingress[*]['ip', 'hostname']}"` to get the address of the loadbalancer.
 You can also run the same from your workstation if you have kubectl and iam-authentication installed.
 Alternatively you can just logon to the AWS console and see the ELB address there, or run `aws elb describe-load-balancers` to get the load balancer address.

 ## To bring everything down: